-To reserve a room for the 2014-2015 academic year, all currently enrolled students go through the room draw process.
-This year, the $25.00 Room Reservation Deposit was eliminated and instead replaced with an enrollment verification.
+To reserve a room for the 2015-2016 academic year, all currently enrolled students go through the room draw process.
+Again this year, the $25.00 Room Reservation Deposit was eliminated and instead replaced with an enrollment verification.
 This means that all students going through the room draw process must be enrolled full time in courses that take place on BVU's Storm Lake campus.
 The Office of Residence Life will verify this information so students do not need to provide any paperwork.

 Tips to help make room draw a success for you